Malapterurus

-Malapterurus is a genus of catfishes (order Siluriformes) of the electric catfish family (Malapteruridae).
+Malapterurus (from Ancient Greek μαλακός (malakós) meaning "soft", πτερόν (pterón), meaning "wing", and οὐρά (ourá), meaning "tail") is a genus of catfishes (order Siluriformes) of the electric catfish family (Malapteruridae).
 It includes 18 species.

 Distribution

 The genus Malapterurus is found throughout western and central tropical Africa and the Nile River.
 They occur in all major freshwater systems including the Buzi, Niger, Ogooué, Omo, Sanaga, Sabi-Lundi, Senegal, Shari, Congo, and Zambezi River basins, as well as Lakes Albert, Chad, Kainji, Tanganyika, and Turkana.
 The genus (and indeed the whole family) is on the Prohibited Nonnative Species List of the Florida Fish and Wildlife Conservation Commission and, while there does not appear to be firm evidence of any establishment as an invasive species in Florida, the genus may occur in Hong Kong now as well even if not yet reported as an invasive species there.

 Description

 Malapterurus have an elongate and cylindrical body that gives them the general appearance of a sausage.
 The eyes are small, the lips are rather thick, and the snout is rounded with widely separated nostrils.
 The gill openings are narrow and restricted to the sides.
 Malapterurus species have three pairs of barbels, and lack a dorsal fin.
 The pectoral, pelvic, and caudal fins are rounded.
 The swimbladder has two elongate posterior chambers.

 Species in Malapterurus are generally grayish-brown on the back and sides, fading to an off white or cream color on the ventral surfaces of the head and body.
 There are irregular black spots or blotches randomly distributed on the sides of the body.
 The posterior half of the caudal peduncle usually has a dark brown or black vertical bar and a cream vertical bar immediately before it.
 The edges of the anal and caudal fins have a cream margin, and the base of the caudal fin has a cream region and a dark brown crescent-shaped band immediately after it.

 The electrogenic organ is derived from anterior body musculature and lines the body cavity.
 A fish that is 50 centimetres (19 in) in length can discharge up to 350 V.

 M. electricus is one of the few electric species that have been conditioned by means of reward to discharge on signal.
 As reported in the New York Times on April 2, 1967, researcher Dr. Frank J. Mandriota of City College of New York conditioned a M. electricus to discharge on a light signal for a reward of live worms delivered automatically.
 This is a first in conditioning that modified neither glandular nor muscular responses.

 M. electricus can grow as large as 122 centimetres (48 in) TL and 20 kg.